 Practical Steps for Implementation

 - Inventory and Classification: Begin by identifying and classifying all devices within the network.
-This step is crucial for understanding the landscape and determining the security requirements for each device type.
+This step is critical for understanding your asset base and determining the security requirements for each device type.

 - Implement Strong Authentication: Use multi-factor authentication (MFA) where possible, especially for devices that support it.
 For legacy systems, consider compensatory controls.